Before the Bell: What every Canadian investor needs to know today

 Department store operator J.C.
 Penney Co Inc.'s quarterly loss more than doubled, hurt by weak sales in February and higher costs related to store closures and employee severance packages.
 Net loss widened to $180-million (U.S.), or 58 cents per share, in the first quarter, from $68-million, or 22 cents per share, a year earlier.
 Sales at stores open more than a year fell 3.5 per cent.

 Nordstrom Inc. reported weaker-than-expected quarterly same-store sales after the close on Thursday, adding its name to the growing list of U.S. retailers posting disappointing results.
 Nordstrom reported a 0.8-per-cent drop in icomparable-store sales for the first quarter, compared with flat sales expected by analysts polled by research firm Consensus Metrix.
+Its shares fell 5 per cent in premarket trading.

+Hudson’s Bay Co. on Thursday reported a 2.9-per-cent decline in quarterly sales, saying fewer customers shopped in its stores, which include Saks Fifth Avenue and Lord & Taylor, amid a continuing shift toward online shopping.
+The Toronto-based retailer said same-store sales fell 2.4 per cent at its department store group, which includes Lord & Taylor, while comparable sales at Saks declined 4.8 per cent.
+Its discount banners, which include Saks Off 5th, fell 6.8 per cent.
+Comparable sales were flat in Europe.
+The figures are for the quarter ended April 29, on a constant currency basis.

+Canadian utility Fortis Inc. said it would will buy Teck Resources Ltd.’s two-thirds stake in the Waneta dam in British Columbia as well as any related transmission assets for $1.2-billion in cash.
+A Teck unit will then get a 20-year lease to use the assets to produce power for its Trail Operations, the company’s zinc and lead smelting and refining complex in southeastern British Columbia, the companies said in a joint statement.

 More reading: Friday's small-cap stocks to watch